Object-aware Contrastive Learning for Debiased Scene Representation: Experiments

 We use the penultimate spatial activations to compute the CAM results.
 At inference, we follow the protocol of \citep{choe2020evaluating} that doubly expands the resolution of the activations to detect the smaller objects through decreasing the stride of the convolutional layer in the final residual block.
-Since it produces the smaller masks, we use a larger number of iterations for the (Iterative) ContraCAM; specifically, we update ten iterations for object localization and contextual bias results.
+Since it produces the smaller masks, we use more iterations (e.g., 10) for the Iterative ContraCAM.
 Here, we apply the conditional random field (CRF) using the default hyperparameters from the pydensecrf library \citep{krahenbuhl2011efficient} to produce segmentation masks and use the opencv \citep{opencv_library} library to extract bounding boxes.
 We use a single iteration of the ContraCAM without the expansion trick for background bias results; it is sufficient for single instance images.
 Here, we binarize the masks with a threshold of 0.2 to produce background-only images.
 We provide the further implementation details in Appendix~\ref{sec:details}.

 \textbf{Computation time.} The training of the baseline models on the COCO ($\sim$100,000 samples) dataset takes $\sim$1.5 days on 4 GPUs and $\sim$3 days on 8 GPUs for ResNet-18 and ResNet-50 architectures, respectively, using a single machine with 8 GeForce RTX 2080 Ti GPUs; proportional to the number of samples and training epochs for other cases.
 The inference of ContraCAM takes a few minutes for the entire training dataset, and generating the boxes using CRF takes dozens of minutes.
 Using the pre-computed masks and boxes, our method only slightly increases the training time.